- Getting Started: Mechanic WordPress Theme Documentation

 How to Upload Favicon #

-Note: This part of the Mechanic theme documentation is on the bases of the official WordPress.org site https://wordpress.org/about/requirements/
+Note: This part of the Mechanic WordPress theme documentation, guide & tutorial is on the bases of the official WordPress.org site https://wordpress.org/about/requirements/

 To run WordPress we recommend your host supports #